bitfaster/BitFaster.Caching/README.md

 # Performance

 The cache replacement policy must maximize the cache hit rate, and minimize the computational and space overhead involved in implementing the policy.
-Below an analysis of both the hit rate vs cache size, and run time overhead is provided.
+Below an analysis of hit rate vs cache size, latency and throughput is provided.

 ## ConcurrentLru Hit rate